christianalfoni/impact/docs/02_The_Primitives.md

 ## 1. Management primitives

-It does not really matter what state primitive you use, it is the fact that these primitives can be encapsulated and interacted with in a predictable and organised manner that is the "management" of "state management".
+It does not really matter what state primitives you use, it is the fact that these primitives can be encapsulated and interacted with in a predictable and organised manner that is the "management" of "state management".

-### Store
+### ReactiveHook

-You can think about the store as a context provider.
-It does not require any state or logic defined, it is just a container to provide something to React in a "reactive way".
-In other words it is a context provider that is not part of the reconciliation loop of React, but is still bound to the component tree.
+You can think about reactive hooks as normal hooks, though they rather use reactive state primitives and runs outside the reconciliation loop of React.
+That means you get the awesome composition model of React hooks without the performance and mental overhead of Reacts reconciliation model.

-### StoresProvider
+### ReactiveHooksProvider

-To bind stores to the lifecycle of a component tree you use a `StoresProvider`.
-This allows you to pass values to instantiate the stores and it makes sure all components, and also other stores, consumes the same instance of a store.
+By default you do not need to explicitly provide reactive hooks to React as they are all globally registered.
+To explicitly expose reactive hooks to React and scope them to specific component trees you use a `ReactiveHooksProvider`.
+This allows you to pass values to instantiate the hooks and it makes sure all components, and also other hooks, consumes the same instance.

 ## 2. Reactive state primitives